valeriangalliat/blog/2020/11/upgrading-hackintosh-catalina-big-sur-clover-opencore.md

   `OC/Bootstrap/Bootstrap.efi`, `OC/Drivers/OpenRuntime.efi`,
   `OC/OpenCore.efi` by the ones from the `DEBUG` version.

+Finally I had to add the [display patch to force my screen in RBG mode](../10/too-much-contrast-external-screen-macos-catalina.md), but I couldn't do it by modifying `/System/Library/Displays` as the `/System` directory is immutable, but I learnt that you can do the same thing in `/Library/Displays` and it just works!

 ## Wrapping up

 And that's it, a working Big Sur installation using OpenCore for the